fbpx

 Biography

 Dr. Scott Rothbart is an internationally recognized expert in the field of epigenetics, particularly in the area of chromatin regulation through histone post-translational modifications.
 He earned a B.S. in food science and human nutrition from the University of Florida, followed by a Ph.D. in pharmacology and toxicology from Virginia Commonwealth University in the lab of Dr. Rick Moran.
 Dr. Rothbart then completed a postdoctoral fellowship in Dr. Brian Strahl’s lab at the University of North Carolina at Chapel Hill.
-He established his lab at Van Andel Institute in 2015 and was promoted to associate professor in 2018.
+He established his lab at Van Andel Institute in 2015 and rose through the ranks to full professor in 2023.
+Dr. Rothbart is also a basic science investigator on the Van Andel Institute–Stand Up To Cancer Epigenetics Dream Team and co-director of the VAI Cancer Epigenetics Training Program.
 Dr. Rothbart’s work has contributed fundamental insights into mechanisms of epigenetic regulation and has introduced new tools and methodologies to the field.
-He is the recipient of numerous awards and honors, including a K99/R00 career development award from the National Cancer Institute and an R35 Maximizing Investigators’ Research Award (MIRA) from the National Institute of General Medical Sciences.
+He is the recipient of numerous awards and honors, including a K99/R00 career development award from the National Cancer Institute, an R35 Maximizing Investigators’ Research Award (MIRA) from the National Institute of General Medical Sciences, and a Research Scholar Award from the American Cancer Society.